gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 observed and predicted data).
 The coordinates of both subregions are shown on
 @fig:subareas.
 Second, we recalculated the LCBD indices at three different scales, starting with a focus on the Northeast subregion and progressively extending the extent to encompass the Southwest subregion (@fig:scaling).
+These are conceptually similar to the spatial windows of @Barton2013SpaSca, which allow to study the variation of beta diversity according to spatial extent.
 We did these two verifications with both the observed and predicted data but only illustrate the results with the predicted data as both were qualitatively similar.